ayal/sdk-sandbox/README.md

-  see the new service created: https://console.cloud.google.com/run note the port that should fit the dockerfile, memory that should be more than default, and platform in build step if built on mac note the `allow-unauthenticated` is for public access to the app test your service in the new url
+  see the new service created: https://console.cloud.google.com/run note the port that should fit the dockerfile, memory that should be more than default, and platform in build step if built on mac note the `allow-unauthenticated` is for public access to the app
+5. test your service in the new url - root route should show "hellow world", or test `/eval` with `?code=<SDKCODE>&authorization=SDKAUTHTOKEN`

 ## Full google cloud flow: